Green spaces are key to combating record heat in marginalized communities

 Environmental justice advocates trace this inequality back to decades of discriminatory housing policy, especially redlining — the 1930s government practice of rating neighborhoods’ investment worthiness using race as a determining factor and denying mortgages to minority buyers.

-“The redlining and all of the historic environmental injustices that happens to black and brown communities in this country are now coming to a head because its impacting everyone,” said Alicia White, founder of Project Petals an environmental nonprofit that serves Black and brown communities.
+“The redlining and all of the historic environmental injustices that happens to Black and brown communities in this country are now coming to a head because it's impacting everyone,” said Alicia White, founder of Project Petals, an environmental nonprofit focusing on those communities.

 "It's impacting our communities the most,” White said.